bennyschmidt/ragdoll-studio/README.md

 ```
 ARTHAS_NAME = 'Mr. Tolkien';
 KNOWLEDGE_URI = 'https://en.wikipedia.org/wiki/J._R._R._Tolkien';
-ART_STYLE = `photorealistic in high resolution like a finely-tuned model including each detail and anatomically correct features (if any)`;
+ART_STYLE = `photorealistic in high resolution like a fine-tuned model including each detail and anatomically correct features (if any)`;
 WRITING_STYLE = 'flowery and scenic, from the 20th century';
 WRITING_TONE = 'quintessentially English';
 ```